Fruity Pebbles Cookie Cheesecake Bars Colorful Dessert Bliss

 Step 5: Build the bars

-Pour the cheesecake filling evenly over the cookie base.
-Crumble the remaining dough on top in scattered pieces.
-Then sprinkle the last ½ cup of Fruity Pebbles across the top.
+Spread the cheesecake filling over the base.
+Crumble the leftover dough on top and finish with the rest of the Fruity Pebbles.

 Step 6: Bake and cool

-Bake for 25–30 minutes until the edges are golden and the center is just set.
-Let it cool completely at room temp, then chill for at least 1 hour before slicing.
+Bake 25–30 minutes until edges are golden and the center just set.
+Cool completely, then chill for at least 1 hour before slicing.

 Notes